swarajshelke12/Gesture-Runner/README.md

 ## What It Does

 Your webcam becomes the controller.
-MediaPipe's hand landmark model detects your index fingertip in real time — every frame, on-device, with no data leaving the browser.
-That position is mapped to lane switches and jump inputs, then fed directly into a Three.js game loop running at 60 FPS.
+MediaPipe's hand landmark model detects your index fingertip in real time -- every frame, on-device, with no data leaving the browser.
+That position is mapped to lane switches and jump inputs, which feed directly into a Three.js game loop running at 60 FPS.

 The world is fully 3D: procedurally scrolling terrain, a voxel character with animated limbs, four distinct obstacle types with dynamic lighting, a particle system that fires on collision, and a handcrafted scene with trees, houses, mountains, and clouds.